Last updated on 21 June 2021

 b) People with chronic lung diseases, including COPD (chronic obstructive pulmonary disease), asthma (moderate-to-severe), interstitial lung disease, cystic fibrosis, and pulmonary hypertension.

 c) People of any age with severe obesity (BMI 27.5)

 d) People with underlying medical conditions, particularly if not well controlled.
-Examples include individuals with diabetes, heart, lung, liver and/or kidney disease.
+Examples include individuals with cerebrovascular disease, diabetes, heart, lung, liver and/or kidney disease.

 f) People who are immunocompromised*.

 * Many conditions can cause a person to be immunocompromised.
-These include treatments for cancer, patients undergoing bone marrow or organ transplants, autoimmune conditions, immunocompromised states including HIV or AIDS, and prolonged use of steroids or other immune-modifying medication.
+These include treatments for cancer, patients undergoing bone marrow or organ transplants, autoimmune conditions, immunocompromised states including HIV or AIDS, prolonged use of steroids or other immune-modifying medication and inherited genetic defects.

 Q: What are some precautionary measures I can take against COVID-19?

 Washing your hands properly means using soap and water and washing for at least 20 seconds.
 You can also use hand sanitiser with an alcohol content of 60 – 90%.

 If you have to cough or sneeze, try to do it into your elbow or a tissue, and then wash your hands afterwards.

 3. Stay away from other people who are ill